deco-sites/starting/docs/developing/setup/en.md

 Wait for the project to initialize.
 On the first run, deno will download and cache the project dependencies, and deco will prepare site details.

 The site will be accessible at <http://localhost:8000>.

+> Some browsers may block access to or execution of code on the `localhost` domain!
+Disable browser ad blockers or privacy protections to access this address.

 If the code of any section used on the site's homepage is modified, it will be reflected at the above address.